pytools4dart/pytools4dart/docs/user_guides/07_DART_conventions.md

     - index row,col = 0,1 --> pixel at xmin + xres, ymax

-Although GDAL allows to parametrize differently, several codes/software and help that is given on the forum admit the convention above as the rule.
+Although GDAL allows to parametrize differently, several codes/software and help that is given on the forum admit the above convention as the rule.

-The scene orientation in DART has the convention of image, i.e.:
+The scene orientation in DART has the convention of image:
 ```
 o -- y+
 :